rudybrian/PID_Fan_Control/README.md

 	This parameter is used to set the minimum duty cycle.
 Some fans do not spin with the duty cycle below certain values, and this allows setting a minimum value to avoid this.
 Default is 0.
 * -o, --min_turn_off
 	This parameter works in conjunction with MIN_FAN_SPEED to turn off the fan when the target duty cycle reaches 0.
 Default is False.
+* -d, --on_off
+	Set to True to use dumb mode i.e. on or off when PWM is not supported by the selected GPIO.
+Default is False.
 * -v, --verbose
 	Verbose logging.
 When enabled, this parameter instructs the program to log additional details during run time which can be helpful when setting up new fans, or tuning parameters.
 Default is False.
 * -T VERBOSE_TEMP_THRESHOLD, --verbose_temp_threshold VERBOSE_TEMP_THRESHOLD